HoracioChavez/circus/README.md

 )

 **This is work in progress.**
-Working on thousand tiny details.
+Working on a thousand tiny details.

 The anmiations are: